 Introduction to UWP

 The Universal Window App is based on the UWP, which was released as the Windows Runtime in Windows 8.
-Universal Windows (UWP) are implemented in Windows 10, which further improves the Windows Runtime model.
-In Windows 8.1, WinRT was compatible for the first fois with Windows 8.1 and Windows 8.1, both Window phone and Windows applications, using a common codebase to support Universal Windows 8 apps.
+Universal Windows (UWP) is implemented in Windows 10, which further improves the Windows Runtime model.
+In Windows 8.1, WinRT was compatible for the first fois with Windows 8.1 and Windows 8.1, both Windows phone and Windows applications, using a common codebase to support Universal Windows 8 apps.
 Windows 10 Unified Core, now known as Windows Core, reaches where UWP offers a common app platform on any Windows 10-based system.

 Features of UWP App

 - It can use various functions of the device and change the UI to different screen dimensions, resolutions and DPIs of the device.

 - UWP apps announce the computer and data that they access.
 This must be permitted by the consumer.

 - Accessible on all computers operating on Windows 10 from the Microsoft Store.
 In the Microsoft Store, you can make money from your app in many levels.